-- Storm damage: check the exterior of your static for any damage that may have been caused by high winds, excessive rain or other adverse weather conditions.
-Don’t forget the skylights and aerials
+Check the exterior of your static caravan for any damage caused by storms, high winds, excessive rain or other adverse weather conditions.
+While you’re checking the exterior, don’t forget to check any skylights and aerials too.

-- Damp: check thoroughly inside for any signs of damp.
-If you detect the smell of dampness, place a dehumidifier in the van for a few hours to clear any moisture from the air and leave the doors and windows open for a while
+Check thoroughly for any signs of damp inside your caravan.
+If you do detect the smell of dampness, place a dehumidifier in the caravan for a few hours to clear any moisture from the air and leave the doors and windows open for a while.